 All data managed by the Security IC Embedded Software in the application context.
-User data comprise all data in the final Security IC except the controlled by the Memory Management Unit.
+User data comprise all data in the final Security IC except the TSF data.

+CPU mode of the TOE.
+Access to memories is controlled by the Memory Management Unit.
 Access to Special Function Registers is restricted.

-TSF data.

-User Mode CPU mode of the TOE.
-Access to memories is